jameslnewell/tradie-v4/packages/tradie/README.md

 ## Usage

 `tradie` requires a template in order to know how to build, serve and test your app.
-Choose a [`template`](https://github.com/jameslnewell/tradie-v4/blob/master/README.md#template) and follow the `template`'s documentation to set up up your project.
+Choose a [`template`](https://github.com/jameslnewell/tradie-v4/tree/master/packages/tradie#templates) and follow its documentation to set up up your project.

 ## Commands